 Converting the vertical data to a horizontal bar chart solves this problem.
 There is plenty of room for the long label along the vertical axis, as shown below.

 Stacked Bar Graph

 The stacked bar graph is a visual that can convey a lot of information.
-Look at the stacked bar graph below, and you can see that there are eight data series (world regions) within each category (year).

-The point is to make sure that you select the type of graph that best presents the data you want to emphasize.
+Make sure that you select the type of graph that best presents the data you want to emphasize.

 How to Create a Bar Graph